rvhuang/heuristic-suite/README.md

 # Heuristic Suite

+### Important Note

+The project is no longer under maintenance.
+Please visit [LINQ to A\*](https://github.com/rvhuang/linq-to-astar) for latest version.

 ### Overview

 **Heuristic Suite** is an experimental implementation of a series of heuristic algorithms in generic programming.
 The project is aimed to provide an infrastructure that can be applied to any puzzle - as long as the puzzle can be resolved with the algorithm.